ebi-gene-expression-group/atlas-web-bulk/cli/README.md

 ```

 ## Configuration
-Configuration variables can be set with `-Dproperty=value` if you run the application via `java -jar ...`, or by adding
+Configuration variables are set with `-Dproperty=value` if you run the application via `java -jar ...`, or by adding
 `-Pproperty=value` to the Gradle task (in the tables below: Java property name, and Gradle propery name, respectively).

+**IMPORTANT**: At the very least you will need to set the environment variables described in the Default value columns
+to run/compile the application with Gradle.
+However, notice that the `-D` arguments will override whatever was set at
+compile time, so if you forget or your environment changes, you don’t need to recompile.

 ### Expression Atlas file options: `configuration.properties`
 | Java property name          | Gradle property name      | Default value            |